 - Quit Whilst You Are Ahead – If you keep betting and betting, eventually you will lose.
-If you have a set amount of profit that you are aiming for in a given day, once you reach it, stop betting and enjoy your profits!
+If you are on a lucky streak and have bagged a few wins then stop betting and enjoy being ahead for once.

 Am I Addicted, Do I Have a Problem?

 Some people view addiction as being at the far extremes of behaviour, for example the alcoholic who drinks whiskey at 10am while sitting at home alone, or the drug addict who needs a hit every hour.
 However, whatever label we give to an issue, if your gambling is making you or those around you unhappy or anxious, it is a problem and you may be addicted.
 UK body GambleAware gives the following signs as possible indicators of a gambling problem:

 - Spending more money and time on gambling than you can afford.